ninabarzh/broomstick/content/posts/hunger-games.md

 ## A world divided by purpose and stripped of dignity

 Panem is fiction.
 The global economy is not.
 But both rely on the same machinery: divide, assign function, extract value, suppress dissent.
-Each region is slotted into a role—not based on justice, history, or dignity, but utility to a centralised order.
+Each region is slotted into a role, not based on justice, history, or dignity, but utility to a centralised order.
 And as with all rigid systems, what is efficient is rarely humane.

 The world is not just divided by borders; it is divided by purpose.
 These purposes are not chosen by the people who live them.
-They are assigned—by markets, by empires, by history rewritten in trade agreements.
+They are assigned, by markets, by empires, by history rewritten in trade agreements.
 And the dignity of choice is one of the first things to go.

 ### District 1 – Luxury and illusion